Horn Program in Entrepreneurship

-Since 2012, more than 3,500 young people have participated in our youth programs, sponsored by the McConnell Youth Entrepreneurship Initiative.
+Since 2012, more than 3,500 young people have participated in our youth programs, sponsored by the Paul and Linda McConnell Youth Entrepreneurship Initiative.
 These initiatives empower young people by helping them to recognize that everything in life was made by people and can be changed.

 Diamond Challenge for High School Entrepreneurs